HarshJethva87/RKU_BUS_SYSTEM/README.md

 # RKU_BUS_SYSTEM
-This App Basically use for RKU Students and Staff only , this app show bus time table and also student and staff send complain for any bus and bus driver . this app build in "Android Technology"
+This app is basically used for RKU Students and Staff only.
+This app shows the bus timetable and also student and staff can send complaints about any bus and bus driver.
+This app is built in "Android Technology"